flaturtha/64-testaments/madness-of-krill/madness_v1.md

 “You must convince him.
 Tell him of the creatures who stalk you.
 He will believe you.
 He has seen them, as well.
 He knows their origins in the darkness.
 He will help you.
 Go.
 Before they return.”

 He turned and disappeared into the fog.
-I slumped against the crypt wall and tried to breath.
+I slumped against the crypt wall and tried to breathe.

 ***